LIST-LUXEMBOURG/app4cam-backend/README.md

 ```

 If no error messages was presented, just exit the script and reboot your device.
 The "network behavior" should be well configured.

+#### On Variscite

+1. Run **with root privileges** the script: `scripts/variscite/setup-access-point.sh App4Cam 0123456789`
+   Adapt both parameters as required.
+   The first parameter is the name of the Wi-Fi network aka.
+SSID.
+   The second parameter is the password of the Wi-Fi network.
+2. Verify that the connection is running: `nmcli connection show`
+3. Check the Wi-Fi's broadcast IP address: `ifconfig`

 ### 5. Installing ExifTool